Skip to Content

 Fix:

-• As soon as you use the lawnmower at normal angles, it should solve itself.
+• When you use the lawnmower at standard angles, it should solve itself.
 In general, try using less steep paths.

 ● Breather tube

-Breather tube is commonly regarded to be a member of the carburetor but is often ignored.
+A breather tube is commonly regarded as a carburetor member but is often ignored.
 If there is a blockage in the hose, it will cause the lawnmower to burn.

 Fix: